andrewpmartinez/ziti-git/README.md

   branch         list all repo branches or repos in <tag>
-  checkout       inspects the go.mod file of the openziti/ziti repo to produce a script to checkout exact openziti dependencies necessary clone          clones the core openziti repos to the current directory exec           execute git commands across all repositories or specific <tag> repositories help           Help about any command list           list all repos or repos for <tag>
+  checkout       inspects the go.mod file of the openziti/ziti repo to produce a script to checkout exact openziti dependencies necessary clone          clones the core openziti repos to the current directory execute        execute commands across all repositories or specific <tag> repositories git            execute git commands across all repositories or specific <tag> repositories help           Help about any command list           list all repos or repos for <tag>
   register       add the repo in <path> to the list of repos, with an optional <tag>